microchip-pic-avr-examples/dspic33ck-curiosity-crc-advanced/README.md

 # dsPIC33CK Curiosity CRC Advanced Code Example

-**NOTE**: Basic Code Example for MCC Melody CRC Module: [dsPIC33CK Curiosity CRC Basic Code Example](https://github.com/microchip-pic-avr-examples/dspic33ck-curiosity-crc-basic)
+**Basic Code Example for MCC Melody CRC Module**: [dsPIC33CK Curiosity CRC Basic Code Example](https://github.com/microchip-pic-avr-examples/dspic33ck-curiosity-crc-basic)

 The code example uses the [MPLAB® Code Configurator Melody CRC Driver](https://www.npmjs.com/package/@mchp-mcc/crc-16bit-driver) to configure the CRC module using settings determined at runtime.
 These settings can be toggled with a menu that is displayed in the terminal.
 This will calculate the CRC value with a hardware implementation utilizing the MCC Melody CRC Module and a software implementation.
 These two values are then compared to verify the calculation.
 The calculations are also timed, and the results are printed at the end, along with other benchmarking information.